Last Updated on October 17, 2020

 This could limit how often your business shows up in voice (and text-based) search if your name is hard to spell, pronounce, or hear.
 Because of that, it’s important to avoid complicated words, industry jargon, and using numbers in place of letters.
-While having a unique repo company name is good, being too unique may not be so good.
+While having a unique personal trainer business name is good, being too unique may not be good.

 Alliterations and rhymes are catchy and easy to remember.
 Because of that, they make for great business names.